networknt/light-doc/content/en/contribute/blog.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-To introduce the Light platform to more users, we encourage our users to write articles or blogs on their own sites or public blog hosting sites.
+To introduce Light to more users, we encourage our users to write articles or blogs on their own sites or public blog hosting sites.
 Once your blogs is published, please let us know in the [gitter room][] or [lightapi reddit][] so that we can add your blog to the [articles][] section on our document site.

 [gitter room]: https://gitter.im/networknt/light-4j